-5 Tips for Protecting Your Skin from the Sun
+5 Tips to Protect Your Skin from the Sun

-It’s summertime, and many of us are headed to the beach for sand, surf and sun!
-But don’t forget —skin cancer will affect 9,500 people every day, and 1 in 5 people will get skin cancer in their lifetime.
+It’s summertime, and many of us are headed outdoors to enjoy the sunshine!
+But don’t forget — about 1 in 5 people will get skin cancer in their lifetime.
 Don’t let yourself be a statistic!

-By now, everyone knows that sunscreen is important.
-But are you getting the most out of yours?
+Sunscreen is important for protecting your skin from sun damage.
+But are you getting the most out of your sunscreen?
 Here are a few tips to ensure you get the best protection.

-- If you are going to be outside for extended periods, aim for an SPF of at least 30 with both UVA and UVB protection.
+- If you are going to be outside for extended periods of time, aim for an SPF of at least 30 with both UVA and UVB protection.

-- Apply every 2 hours, and reapply every time you swim or sweat.
+- Apply your sunscreen every 2 hours, and reapply every time you swim or sweat.

-- You need about a “shot glass” full of sunscreen to cover the whole body, so don’t skimp.
-You need a nickel-sized amount on your face alone.
-For spray sunscreens, apply until the area is glistening—about 6 seconds per body part.
-And be sure to rub it in.
+- You need around 1.5 ounces of sunscreen to cover your whole body.
+1.5 ounces is about the size of a shot glass.
+Additionally, you need a nickel-sized amount to cover your face.
+For spray sunscreens, apply until the area is glistening, which should be about 6 seconds per body part.
+Be sure to rub the spray sunscreen in.

 - UVA rays penetrate car windows, so sun protection is important in the car, too.

-- Sunscreen expires, so check those dates on the tube under the counter!
+- Sunscreen expires, so check the dates on your containers!

-In addition, consider some of the new, breathable clothing with built-in SPF.
+In addition to applying sunscreen, consider wearing breathable clothing with built-in SPF.
 These fabrics are especially good for young children and babies, whose skin is more sensitive.

-Earlier detection saves lives, so see your dermatologist annually for a checkup.
-But if you have a mole that is changing in size, shape or color, get it checked out right away!
+Early cancer detection saves lives, so see your dermatologist annually for a checkup.
+But if you have a mole that is changing in size, shape or color, get it checked out right away.